 Learn about the geology, trees, mammals, birds, or other plants and wildlife of the area.

 Yellowstone National Park is a national park located primarily in the U.S. state of Wyoming, although it also extends into Montana and Idaho.
 It was established by the U.S. Congress and signed into law by President Ulysses S. Grant on March 1, 1872.
 Yellowstone, the first National Park in the U.S. and widely held to be the first national park in the world, is known for its wildlife and its many geothermal features, especially Old Faithful Geyser, one of the most popular features in the park.
 It has many types of ecosystems, but the subalpine forest is the most abundant.
 It is part of the South Central Rockies forests ecoregion.

 You can see more images of Yellowstone National Park here:

 Entrance Fees of Yellowstone National Park

 Both parks means Yellowstone and Grand Teton National Parks – Keep Your Receipt!
 These Prices Change.
-Be sure to contact The National Park Service for current fee information
+Be sure to contact The National Park Service for current fee information or visit page .